The Bessel function expression of characteristic function: Introduction

-The format of the paper is organized as follows.
-In Section 2, we recall some important concepts of elliptical symmetric distributions and some special functions including generalized hypergeometric series and Bessel functions.
-In Section 3 we present a unified expression for the characteristic functions of multivariate elliptical and skew-elliptical distributions in terms of Bessel functions.
-Section 4 is devoted to specific examples of multivariate distributions.
+The paper is organized as follows.
+In Section 2, we recall some important concepts of elliptical symmetric distributions, several special functions including generalized hypergeometric series and Bessel functions and characteristic function of the uniform distribution on the unit sphere surface in $\Bbb{R}^n$.
+Section 3 is the main results, in which we present a unified expression for the characteristic functions of multivariate elliptical distributions in terms of Bessel functions, and provides simple closed form of characteristic functions for commonly used distributions.
+Some extensions are given in Section 4.
 Finally, Section 5 provides the conclusions.